 Morgan LaCroix, Wine Director and FOH Manager

 Morgan grew up in the industry, starting at 12 washing dishes and shining shoes at the country club in Southern Vermont, that her father managed.
 After attending college for a double major in art and art history, she relocated to Park City, Utah for 5 years.
 Finishing her stint in the west, she moved home to New England, landing in Providence, Rhode Island, as a server and then the Front of House Manager of Gracie’s.
 During her tenure as manager, the restaurant was awarded their first AAA 4 Diamond award, at that time the first in the city.
 Upon her departure, she spent time at Persimmon in Bristol (JBF Outstanding Service Nominee) and The Grange.
 In 2016 she moved home to the Green Mountain State, as the Dining and Beverage Manager of the Inn at Shelburne Farms, a Gilded-Age Mansion on a 1,400-acre working farm on the shores of Lake Champlain.
 After 2 years in that position, Morgan relocated to Portland to be a part of the opening team for Lio as the Wine Director and Front of House Manager.
+Since 2016 she has achieved the title of Certified Sommelier with the Court of Master Sommeliers, receiving the Walter Clore Scholarship for highest score, and Advanced with Merit from WSET Global.
 When she isn’t spending her time studying for her next wine certification, she enjoys getting outside, and hanging with her cat, Nebbiolo.

 Breakfast and Betty Crocker.
 That’s how Liz fell in love with this industry.
 Growing up in North Carolina, her favorite day was always Sunday because that meant Mom made breakfast.
 When Liz was in the 6th grade, the family moved up north to where her Mom was from in Vestal, New York, after her father passed away.
 With her mom now working every Sunday, Liz was on her own for breakfast.
 A few burnt potatoes and sloppy omelettes later, she had Sunday breakfast almost mastered.
 Liz had also started baking her way through her mom’s only cookbook, The Betty Crocker Cookbook.
 Each week she baked something new and brought it in to school for her classmates to try.
 One Sunday, Liz was making breakfast when she realized that nothing made her happier than making food for people.
 So that’s what she would pursue.
 After graduating high school in 2011, Liz attended Johnson and Wales University in Providence, Rhode Island to study baking and pastry arts.
 With one year left in her four year pastry degree, she decided to declare a second major in beverage management as a way to set her apart from other pastry majors.
 However, Liz fell in love with wine and spirits and realized she’d rather be studying wine maps than making crème anglaise.
 Upon graduation in 2015, she pursued a career in the front of house.
 That summer she worked at Castle Hill in Newport and also worked at a small winery in Little Compton.
 After a season of making wine, Liz started at Gracie’s, located in the heart of Providence.
 Working her way from back server to bartender, Gracie’s taught her the true meaning of hospitality.
 Liz made the decision to move to Portland in 2017.
 Before working at Lio she was previously working at Central Provisions.
 When not behind the bar, you can find Liz at her yoga studio, hanging out with her cat Yoda, watching Ru Paul’s Drag Race, or hosting Sunday Supper.